 If you or a loved one has recently been involved in a slip and fall, motor vehicle crash, or other accident that may have caused a blow or jolt to the head, it is best to visit a doctor right away.
 A trained medical professional can assess the damage and determine if you have suffered a TBI better than you can and at far less risk.
 If you wait too long before seeking medical treatment, the injury could get worse over time.
 Fortunately, many mild to moderate TBIs can heal mostly or entirely over time and even severe TBIs may be effectively treated.

 Call Our Brain Injury Lawyers Now!

-At The Law Offices of Vetchtein & Associates, our experienced team of San Bernardino brain injury lawyers understands the complexities and challenges of such injuries and how to obtain the compensation you deserve.
+At Vetchtein Law, our experienced team of San Bernardino brain injury lawyers understands the complexities and challenges of such injuries and how to obtain the compensation you deserve.
 The long-term effects of a TBI often incur expensive medical costs for the remainder of the victim’s life, but even the short term effects of a TBI can be costly.
 We will fight to secure the funds you need to pay for your medical bills, lost wages, pain and suffering, and other relevant expenses now and into the future.